 What is a cervical epidural steroid injection?

-This is age related wear and tear on the disks and bones of the cervical spine.
+This is age related wear and tear on the discs and bones of the cervical spine.
 This occurs to some degree in all people as we age.
-This is a major cause of cervical herniated disks, and frequently leads to arthritis of the cervical spine.
+This is a major cause of cervical herniated discs, and frequently leads to arthritis of the cervical spine.

 There are many causes, but the most common include normal aging, trauma, obesity, smoking, genetic and rheumatologic.

-What kind of doctor treats cervical disk degenerative disease?
+What kind of doctor treats cervical disc degenerative disease?